Stainless Stress Values

 Note G3 or G24 is applied to all welded pipes.
 The longitudinal efficiency for an ERW (Electric Resistance Welded or fillerless welded) pipe is set at 0.85.
 Note W14 indicates that a weld efficiency of 0.85 has not been included but should be included if the product is ERW.

-It is obvious that the table would be simpler if the ERW and seamless product forms were separated.
-As a suggestion, try using the Smls. & wld. pipe grade only for seamless product, and Wld. pipe for welded grade.
+As a suggestion, use the Smls. & wld. pipe grade only for seamless product, and Wld. pipe for welded grade.
 The additional 0.85 efficiency will not need to be applied resulting in less confusing calculation sets.

 Even if an ERW efficiency factor of 0.85 has been applied, additional reduction in efficiency might be required according to the rules of UW-12(d).
 For example, pipe caps welded on the end of a vessel made out of ERW pipe with no radiography will require an efficiency of 0.85 to be applied to the pipe long seam, this is in addition to the 0.85 already taken off for the ERW efficiency.
 This is easier to do if the welded material line has been chosen from table IID.
 Here is an interpretation.